TROUBLESHOOTING CLAWGS V2:

 When dogs' side claws extend past Clawgs' soles' edges, they snag the edges, which prevents Clawgs from spinning.

 The side strap stretchiness is meant to let dogs spread their toes, not squeeze them together.
-Dogs hate their toes being squeezed from the sides.
+Dogs hate their paws being squeezed from the sides.

 Overtightening side straps typically does the opposite of people are intending.
 It typically wedges paws forward rather than holding them back or keeping them centered.

-It is better to leave side straps too loose rather than too tight.
+It is better to leave side straps way too loose rather than slightly too tight.